Bealby/grandpas-pocket-watch-shop/README.md

 - Once an email is submitted the user is redirected to a success page and an info window pops-up to confirm that the email has been sent.
-The email recieved by the owner will include the user's `Full Name` and `Email` in order for the owner to respond.
+The email received by the owner will include the user's `Full Name` and `Email` in order for the owner to respond.

 - A `Keep Shopping` link is also provided in the success page to enable users to navigate away from the contact page.

 - For smaller devices the 2 column layout will be reduced to 1 column with the contact details and map first and contact form displayed after.